why electric bikes are not popular 1

 Limited financing options

 Another financial barrier to the popularity of electric bikes is the limited availability of financing options.
 While traditional bicycles are often accessible through various financing options, such as installment plans or bike-sharing programs, similar options are not as readily available for electric bikes.
-This lack of accessibility makes it difficult for individuals who are unable to afford the upfront cost of an electric bike to consider purchasing one.
+This lack of accessibility makes it difficult for individuals unable to afford the upfront cost of an electric bike to consider purchasing one.

 Limited Range